hoodiehq-archive/documentation/tutorials/hoodie-plugin-tutorial/index.md

       };
     });

-Now `hoodie.directMessages.send` can be used the same way by the admin in pocket as it can be used by the users of the app.
+Now `hoodie.directMessages.send` can be used the same way by the admin in Admin Dashboard as it can be used by the users of the app.
 The only difference is that other users cannot send messages to the admin, as it's a special kind of account.

 ##### Getting and Setting Plugin Configurations

 To get / set a plugin's config, you can use `hoodieAdmin.plugin.getConfig('direct-messages')` & `hoodieAdmin.plugin.updateConfig('direct-messages', config)`. `config` is a simple object with key/value settings.

 For example, let's say you'd like to limit the message length to 140 characters.
-You'd build a corresponding form in your `pocket/index.html` with an input for a number (let's say 140), and bind this to the submit event:
+You'd build a corresponding form in your `admin-dashboard/index.html` with an input for a number (let's say 140), and bind this to the submit event:

     hoodieAdmin.plugin.updateConfig('direct-messages',
       { maxLength: valueFromInputField }